LeechCSE/Data-Structure-and-Algorithm/README.md

 runs as O(|V|+|E|log|V|).
 However, as Bellman-ford algorithm iterates updating algorithm for |V| - 1 times and one checking algorithm, it runs at O(|V||E|).
 Example in bellman_ford_example.cpp

+## Dynamic Programming
+### Pre-requisites
+* Optimal sub-structure: whether the final optimal solution can be constructed from its sub-optimal solutions
+* Overlapping sub-problem: whether the problem can be broken down into subproblems that are reused serveral times